10 Must-Have LMS Features for Any Employee Training Program

 Having engaged employees leads to a more productive workforce and increased profits.
-One way to keep them engaged is by offering them a robust employee training program that can teach them the hard skills they need to perform their job functions, soft skills to move up the ladder and compliance training to satisfy workplace requirements.
-A good training program also offers career development so they can look to the future.
+One way to keep them engaged is by offering a robust training program that can teach them the hard skills they need to perform their jobs.
+That can be coupled with soft skills training to move up the ladder and compliance training to satisfy workplace requirements.
+A good training program also offers options for career development.

 What to Do Before Implementing an Employee Training Program

-Before you implement a new training program, it’s a great idea to first determine your needs and goals, as well as the kind of training that makes sense for your workplace.
+Before you implement a new training program, determine your needs, goals, and what kind of training will make sense for your workplace.
 Here are some helpful questions to get you going:

-• What kind of training programs do you want to offer?
-Are you looking to provide onboarding training, compliance training, hard skills training or soft skills training?
+- What kind of training programs do you want to offer?
+Are you looking to provide training for onboarding, compliance, hard skills, or soft skills?

-• What goals do you want to accomplish with your training?
-Will you require all employees to pass a certain compliance test or simply offer courses for them to take when they want?
+- What goals do you want to accomplish with your training?
+Will you require all employees to pass a compliance test?
+Or will you offer courses for them to take when they want?

-• Who will be taking your courses?
-It could be all employees, just managers or those with a certain job function.
+- Who will be taking your courses?
+It could be all employees, managers, or those with a certain job function.

-• What delivery method would be best?
-Providing training in-house – for instance, from the HR team – may be great for training employees about your company culture, but might be limiting.
+- What delivery method would be best?
+Providing training in-house may be great for training employees about your company culture, but it might also be limiting.
+You can only provide as much as your resources allow.

-• Do you need to scale?
-Having on-site, in-person training is great for small teams, but what about large companies with hundreds or thousands of people to train, many of whom are now working remotely?
+- Do you need to scale?
+Having on-site, in-person training is great for small teams, but what about large companies with hundreds or thousands of people to train?

-This is where a Learning Management System, or LMS, can solve all of the questions about employee training, and can provide sustainable, much-needed benefits to your team.
-An LMS has the ability to offer large content libraries with courses that can be accessed on demand.
-This type of system can also offer tracking and reporting, is easily scalable and is quick to set up.
+A Learning Management System, or LMS, can answer these questions about employee training and can provide sustainable, much-needed benefits to your team.
+An LMS can offer large content libraries with courses that can be accessed on demand.
+This system can also offer tracking and reporting, is easily scalable, and is quick to set up.

 1. Content Library